Picture of Sophan Pheng

 Use annual values.
 If you’re unsure, plug in last year’s totals.

 Note: This is directional planning.
-Actual outcomes depend on vendor policies, risk tiers, compatibility, and support requirements.
+Actual outcomes depend on vendor policies, risk tiers, compatibility,

 Your estimated savings range